-We all see bags of rubbish, old sofas or mounds of rubble at the sides of roads where they have been left by fly tippers.
-But this also occurs at vacant property.
+We all see bags of rubbish, old sofas, or mounds of rubble at the sides of roads where they have been left by fly-tippers.
+But this also occurs at vacant properties.
 If criminals see an area of land that is clearly not used, they will use it to dispose of unwanted waste and materials.
-Some criminals make a living out of removing rubbish or materials from paying customers and dumping them in such empty locations without permission.
+Some criminals make a living out of removing rubbish or materials from paying customers and dumping them in empty locations without permission.
 It is then a costly task for the property owner to remove the waste from their site.

 When insuring a vacant property, you must be aware it can be different and more complex then insuring an occupied one.
 Your insurance company will be well aware of all the risks to the building that we have just mentioned and probably more!
 This means that insurance premiums can increase.
 It is important that you discuss with your insurance providers about the changes to your policy and pricing when the building becomes vacant.
 This can ensure no costly surprises further down the line!